2i2c-org/infrastructure/docs/topic/billing/chargeable-resources.md

    theoretically our attack surface is larger.
 However, these are all cloud managed kubernetes nodes without any real ports open to the public, so not a particularly large risk factor.
-2. Some clouds have a separate quota system for public IPs, so this may limit the total size of our kubernetes cluster even if we have other quotas.
+2. Some clouds have a separate quota system for public IPs (GCP, Azure), so this may limit the total size of our kubernetes cluster even if we have other quotas.